UlyssesZh/UlyssesZh.github.io/_posts/2023-01-18-hair-growth.md

 $$f(l,\infty)=\frac\lambda v\mathrm e^{-\frac\lambda vl}.$$

-This distribution is the stationary solution to Equation \ref{eq: pde}.
+This distribution is the stationary solution to Equation [@eq:eq-pde].
 This is actually a normal behavior for first-order PDEs.
 For example,
 the thermal equilibrium state is the stationary solution to the heat equation,